guzmud/django-panpub/README.md

 ## Achieved features
-* Panpub ecosystem: claim system, corpus creation, system-wide exporting
+* Panpub ecosystem: claim system, corpus creation, system-wide exporting, search system (*django-filter*)
 * Text model: use of pandoc as the middleman, upload and download